1242035/employee/readme.md

 * `php artisan vendor:publish` to publish filemanager
 * `php artisan serve` to start the app on http://localhost:8000/

-In the IDE, start Laravel 5 Example via `Run > Start Laravel 5 Example` and access your site via `Preview > 8000`.

 ### Include ###

 * [Bootstrap SASS](http://getbootstrap.com) for CSS and jQuery plugins